RishabhRathi-Dev/RishabhRathi-/README.md

 #### About Me
 - 3rd year at VIT Bhopal
-- I love coding in C# and Python
+- I love exploring different programming languages.
 - Crazy for tech, futuristic things and fiction
 - Still learning and Exploring